badlydrawnrob/anki/README.md

 ## Keep it simple, stupid!

-> Simple is better
+> Simple is better.

-Remember, when creating your cards, simple is better.
+When you create your flashcards, simple is better:

 - One idea per card
 - Trim the fat (less is more)
 - Keep it relevant (reduce cognitive load)

-Try not to pack a card with facts.
-Test yourself on a function, concept, or snippet, add some links to documentation if you like, but if you're spending more than a minute reviewing each card, there's probably too much information on there.
-Better to have 100 cards with one idea each, than 10 cards with 100 ideas.

-Reduce!
-Simplify it!
+Try not to stuff a card with facts, as it can overload the brain.
+You're generally trying to learn:

+- A theme, or idea
+- A function, or code snippet
+- Syntax, or high-level documentation

+Think of it like a tweet.
+If you only had 280 characters, what would you say?
+Write like you'd code; imagine you're stupid, writing for your stupid future self.

+You'll probably want a descriptive title (or intro), a clear question and answer, with your key learning point.
+It's sometimes helpful to add supporting notes (in bullet point form), or links to articles/documentation — but that's about it!

+100 cards with [one idea](https://github.com/badlydrawnrob/anki/issues/41) each, is better than 10 cards with 100 ideas.
+If you're spending more than a minute reviewing each card — reduce!
+Simpify it!

+Unless you've given yourself a super hard question, one idea per card, one minute per review.

 ### Cards